vayvi/Final-Code-Time-Series/README.md

 Example notebooks are provided and are structured as follows:

 <!-- not organized, maybe we can have bullet points with notebooks and small descriptions?  -->
-- A data analysis notebook with various statistics over the UCR datasets: Data_analysis.ipynb
+* A data analysis notebook with various statistics over the UCR datasets: `Data_analysis.ipynb`
-- A training example along with heatmap visualization for:
+* A training example along with heatmap visualization for:
-  - The original paper's method, Deep Temporal Clustering (DTC), in DTC_heatmap.ipynb
+  * The original paper's method, Deep Temporal Clustering (DTC), in `DTC_heatmap.ipynb`
-  - Our Deep Clustering without autoencoding method in Deep_clustering_heatmap.ipynb
+  * Our Deep Clustering without autoencoding method in `Deep_clustering_heatmap.ipynb`
-- A comprehensive notebook, ablation_studies.ipynbn with all of our ablation studies and comparisons with the following sections:
+* A comprehensive notebook, `Ablation_studies.ipynb` with all of our ablation studies and comparisons with the following sections:
-  - A baseline using K-means clustering over a smoothed time series.
+  * A baseline using K-means clustering over a smoothed time series.
-  - Our deep clustering without autoencoding over a smoothed time series.
+  * Our deep clustering without autoencoding over a smoothed time series.
-  - The fully pretrained AutoEncoder only followed by spectral clustering over the initial time series.
+  * The fully pretrained AutoEncoder only followed by spectral clustering over the initial time series.
-  - The full model followed by spectral clusters over the inital time series.
+  * The full model followed by spectral clusters over the inital time series.

 The autoencoder and clustering models weights will be saved in a **models_weights** directory.
 Also the train.py file returns the ROC score corresponding to the training parameters.